Skip to main content

 Students pursuing the Foreign Language Track complete both IB 350 (International Trade) and International Business Operations (IB 378) and engage in a deep dive into a single foreign culture consisting of aligned language coursework, area studies coursework, and study abroad.

-The Geographic Focus Region
+The Geographic Focus

 Students complete classes in the language classes and area studies classes associated with the focus region, and complete their international experience in that region.

-Planning & Approval Process (Effective Fall 2022)
+Planning & Approval Process

-1. Language courses, including upper division language courses, are automatically recorded in the Degree Audit.
+1. Language courses, including upper division language courses, are automatically recorded in the degree audit.

 2. Guidance on area studies coursework is below, and this guidance applies to courses taken in residence and abroad.